RSEAA/equersa/index.md

 [^1]: RSEs are researchers who code, software engineers who work in the research domain, generalists who bring communities together, and sysadmins who maintain research software systems

 ## What we do
-Equersa supports conferences by creating a joint organising committee.
-These conferences are:
+Equersa supports conferences by creating a joint organising committee and providing opportunities for volunteers to improve their skills, raise their profile, and work in a safe space.
+The conferences we support are:
 - [Research Software Africa (RSA)](RSA)
 - [Research Software Latinoamérica (RSLA)](RSLA)
 - [Research Software Asia Australia (RSAA)](RSAA)